heshamdahy/Adversarial-Domain-Adaptation-for-Semantic-Segmentation/README1.md

 x_s → U-Net → ŷ_s
 ```

-The segmentation loss can be expressed as:
+The segmentation loss is:

 ```text
 L_seg = CE(G(x_s), y_s)
 ```

-where `CE` represents the pixel-wise cross-entropy loss.
+where `CE` is pixel-wise cross-entropy loss.

-This loss ensures that the generator learns the actual semantic segmentation task.
+This ensures that the model learns correct semantic segmentation on the synthetic domain.

 ---